alex-bellon/wikipedia/README.md

 - [LGBT slang](https://en.wikipedia.org/wiki/LGBT_slang)
 - [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) - a placeholder text commonly used to demonstrate the visual form of a document without relying on meaningful content (also called greeking).
 - [Mass noun](https://en.wikipedia.org/wiki/Mass_noun) - a noun with the syntactic property that any quantity of it is treated as an undifferentiated unit, rather than as something with discrete elements.
+- [Metonymy](https://en.wikipedia.org/wiki/Metonymy) is a figure of speech in which a thing or concept is referred to by the name of something closely associated with that thing or concept.
 - [Minced oath](https://en.wikipedia.org/wiki/Minced_oath) - a euphemistic expression formed by deliberately misspelling, mispronouncing, or replacing a part of a profane, blasphemous, or taboo word or phrase to reduce the original term's objectionable characteristics.
 - [Mondegreen](https://en.wikipedia.org/wiki/Mondegreen) - Mishearing of a phrase that results in near-homophony, in a way that gives it a new meaning.
 - [Palindrome](https://en.wikipedia.org/wiki/Palindrome) - a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or racecar or the number 10801.